-EuroMillions is a pan-European lottery and probably the biggest things to happen on the Old Continent.
+EuroMillions is a pan-European lottery and probably the most significant thing to happen on the Old Continent.
 Currently, it’s being played in 11 countries.
-Originally, EuroMillions was launched by lottery operators in Spain, Britain and France.
+Originally, EuroMillions was launched by lottery operators in Spain, Britain, and France.
 Later on, other European countries decided to join in the fun.
-Today, EuroMillions is one of the most spectacular lotteries out there and it attracts players from all parts of the world.
+Today, EuroMillions is one of the most spectacular lotteries out there, and it attracts players from all parts of the world.

-There are 13 tiers of prizes at EuroMillions.
-It’s an accumulative jackpot so as long it is not won, it keeps growing; well, to a point.
-A few years back they decided to cap it at €190 million.
-This amount rolls over for two jackpots and then if it hasn’t been won there are two things that can happen.
-EuroMillions will either add it to the next lowest tier where there is at least one winner or in a super draw where it’s placed in the next lower category where there is at least one winner.
-This means winning a big jackpot without getting all the numbers and stars.
+There are 13 tiers of EuroMillions prizes.
+The game features a cumulative jackpot that keeps on growing.
+A few years back, EuroMillions organizers decided to cap it at €190 million.
+This amount rolls over for two jackpots, and then if it hasn’t been won, two things can happen.
+EuroMillions will either add it to the next prize tier, or a super draw will occur.

 |EuroMillions Numbers Matched||Lucky Stars Matched||Odds of Winning|